fashion-js/fashion-model/README.md

 getters and setters to work with the data.

 ## Relationship to JSON Schema
-Model definitions are JSON Schema and, when possible, similar naming conventions were chosen.
+Model definitions are similar to JSON Schema and, when possible, similar naming conventions were chosen.
 However, this module is more tailored to runtime usage.
 If desired, you can convert your model definitions to a JSON Schema representation fairly easily.
 See [JSON Schema section](#json-schema) for more